gofynd/fdk-client-javascript/documentation/application/PAYMENT.md

 | body | [CancelOrResendPaymentLinkRequest](#CancelOrResendPaymentLinkRequest) | yes | Request body |

-Cancels a previously generated payment link.
+Use this API to cancel a payment link for the customer

 *Returned Response:*